-\NOTES: Educational Tour of 1-2 week duration during or after the first year of studies must be undertaken and Summer Training/ Vacation assignment to be given based on UC/BARCH-209/19.
-The marking of the same will done in the third semester UC/BARCH-309/19
+Educational Tour of 1-2 week duration (during or after) the First year of studies must be undertaken.

+Summer Training Vacation assignment to be given based on UCBARCH-210/19.
+The marking of the same will be done in the Third semester course code UCBARCH-308/19.